Konamiman/Nestor80/docs/LanguageReference.md

 db "The ""escaped"" string"
 ```

-ℹ️ It's recommended to disable escape sequences when compiling old code that contains strings, since in MACRO-80 the `\` character was considered a regular character with no escaping meaning.
+💡 It's recommended to disable escape sequences when compiling old code that contains strings, since in MACRO-80 the `\` character was considered a regular character with no escaping meaning.
 <br/><br/>
 ⚠ Note that when string escaping is enabled the only way to escape the double quote character is to use the `\"` sequence or the `\u0022` sequence; the special sequence `""` is available only when escape sequences are disabled.